Welcome Aboard!

 The American Institute of Physics (AIP) is an organization of physicists around the world.
 Among many other things, they keep track of trends which relate to physicists.
 They have a helpful Statistics Webpage, which may help you see some of the benefits of a physics major.

-Cool Info: The Career Development Center has put together a web page with information that should help you to prepare for a career after college.
+Cool Info: The Career Development Center has put together a web page with information that should help you prepare for a career after college.

 The context for comparison:

 Well, there are really two contexts in which to consider physics: Physicists in the world of physics and physicists in the world of engineering.
-On the one hand, if you are inclined to think of the practical art of engineering as the end-all-be-all of technological development, then you can think of physics as a liberal arts engineering degree - a physicist is The Renaissance Engineer.
-In the engineering context, there are electrical engineers, civil engineers, mechanical engineers, chemical engineers, petroleum engineers, industrial engineers, etc etc. Each of these fields trains people to solve problems in their discipline; they are quite specialized and sometimes have trouble crossing over to understand the difficulties and subtleties of the other disciplines.
+On the one hand, if you are inclined to think of the practical art of engineering as the end-all-be-all of technological development, then you can think of engineering physics degree as a liberal arts engineering degree - a physicist is The Renaissance Engineer.
+In the engineering context, there are electrical engineers, civil engineers, mechanical engineers, chemical engineers, petroleum engineers, industrial engineers, etc. etc. Each of these fields trains people to solve problems in their discipline; they are quite specialized and sometimes have trouble crossing over to understand the difficulties and subtleties of the other disciplines.
 A physicist is trained broadly enough to be familiar with each of these fields (although not in the detail of the engineer).
 With this background, a well-trained physicist should be able to communicate on a technical level with any of the engineers after a minimum of translating the notation.
 That is to say, physicists in the engineering world make excellent go-betweens, managers (technically-savvy managers, not Dilbert managers), or even proto-engineers with a little extra training in a specific discipline.

 How our program reflects this:

-The large engineering school: The larger engineering schools generally have more money and more cool equipment.
+The large engineering school: Large engineering schools generally have more money and more cool equipment.
 They have graduate programs and their professors are more involved in cutting-edge research.
 They have stronger ties to industry via funding and collaboration.
 They also have rigorous, focused curricula that is designed to produce focused, skilled engineers.
 However, in order to have all of those things, their focus is necessarily on their graduate students.
 (It is quite common for undergraduates to switch schools when they are ready for graduate school.)
 The equipment is generally for graduate students doing research with occasional exposure to undergrads.
 The professors teach fewer courses and are less connected to undergraduates because they have "more important" work to do with their graduate students and industry partners.
-The large undergraduate classes leave you to fend for yourself (which is good in some regards) and may be mediated by a graduate student (which has good and bad aspects).
+Their large undergraduate classes leave you to fend for yourself (which is good in some regards) and may be mediated by a graduate student (which has good and bad aspects).

 A physicists' physicist (what you will study):

 As to our curriculum, a physicist who is going into a physics program sees the following courses: In your 1st two years, you study mechanics (how things move), electricity and magnetism (the static and dynamic interaction of electrical charges and currents), and modern physics (relativity and quantum mechanics).
-In your 2nd two years after you have had a little math, you study classical mechanics, electricity and magnetism, thermodynamics and quantum mechanics.
-During these two years you will also study specialty physics and engineering electives.
-When you get to graduate school and have had a good bit of math, you study classical mechanics, electricity and magnetism, thermodynamics and quantum mechanics.
+In your 2nd two years after you have had a little math, you study classical mechanics, electricity and magnetism, thermodynamics, and quantum mechanics.
+During these two years you will also take specialty physics and engineering electives.
+When you get to graduate school and have had a good bit of math, you study classical mechanics, electricity and magnetism, thermodynamics, and quantum mechanics.
 And then you get to study your specialty discipline again.
 Every time you revisit a topic, we go into more depth and more involved problems; it just gets cooler and cooler until one day you can answer questions you never even thought you could ask!

-The goal of a physicist is to understand why some type of phenomenon behaves in a particular way so that you can generalize this and apply it to other behaviors.
+The goal of a physicist is to understand why some type of phenomena behaves in a particular way so that you can generalize this and apply it to other behaviors.
 Engineers tend to be more practical-minded and focus on solving specific problems for a specific goal.

 The Engineering Disciplines:

 Electrical engineers know all things electrical.
 They design circuit boards; they lay-out wiring for buildings, aircraft, machines, robots; they know which types of wires to use when; they apply new materials for transmitting electrical signals and electrical power; they know how to zap things that need to be zapped and how to not zap things that need to be insulated.
-Our curriculum reflects that trough the courses like Electronics and Digital Electronics.
+Our curriculum reflects that through the courses like Electronics and Digital Electronics.

 Industrial engineers combine these concepts and design factories and complexes.
 We do offer a Manufacturing Engineering course to reflect on these topics.

-What's the difference between an Engineer, an Engineering Technologist, and a Technician?
+What is the difference between an Engineer, an Engineering Technologist, and a Technician?

 (This was copied from the College of Engineering at SDSU.)